Spider mites are an unusual pest, with bodies resembling ticks, but the ability to create messy webbing that resembles that of spiders.

 How Neem Soil Soak Affects Spider Mites

-Neem soil drenches or soaks are incredibly effective against spider mites, as it uses 100% percent cold-pressed raw neem oil, which has the highest concentration of Azadirachtin.
+Neem soil drenches or soaks are incredibly effective against spider mites, as they use 100% percent cold-pressed raw neem oil, which has the highest concentration of Azadirachtin.

 The soak is absorbed into the plant, turning the Azadirachtin into a systemic insecticide.